A Curry-Howard Correspondence for Linear, Reversible Computation: Conclusion

-A quantum-oriented version of the language presented in this paper has already been studied from a denotational semantics point of view~\cite{these-kostia}, albeit without inductive types and the proof-theorical aspects haven't been studied yet.
+A quantum-oriented version of the language presented in this paper has already been studied from a denotational semantics point of view~\cite{these-kostia}, albeit without inductive types and the proof-theoretical aspects have not been studied yet.